Following this SEO-friendly blog post checklist can help to ensure your content ranks every time.

 Publish Your Post – Saving your posts as a Draft does not Publish them.
 If you schedule a post, make sure it gets published on due date.

-Post to Social Media (Google+ ending in August 2019) – Share your post on social media, whatever social media accounts you use.
+Post to Social Media (Google+ ended in August 2019) – Share your post on social media, whatever social media accounts you use.

 Email Broadcast – If you are doing email marketing you will want to setup an email broadcast.
 You can automate this, and those who receive it will have signed up to receive your emails.
 Not to worry if you only have, say, 10 people who have signed up.
 That’s 10 more people who will learn about the availability of your post.
 OR… you can manually email your list.